angieburdinski/DigCT/README.md

 # Digital Contact Tracing

-This package provides the simulation, analysis, and figure code for the manuscript "Digital contact tracing contributes little to COVID-19 outbreak containment" by A. Burdinski, D. Brockmann, and B. F. Maier.
+This package provides the simulation, analysis, and figure code for the manuscript "Understanding the impact of digital contact tracing during the COVID-19 pandemic" by A. Burdinski, D. Brockmann, and B. F. Maier.

 ## Prerequisites